sievertst/luatex-transconv/README.md

 \tonan{tsap8-goo7}
 ```

-What's more, if I suddenly find myself having to use the POJ transcription
+What's more, if I suddenly find myself having to use the Bbánlám pìngyīm transcription
 scheme instead, all I have to do is change a package option and recompile, and
-Transconv will output the correct POJ version instead: cha&#x030D;p-gō&#x0358;.
+Transconv will output the correct Bbánlám pìngyīm version instead: zápggoô.
-Or maybe I'm required to use Bbánlám pìngyīm?
-No problem:
-zápggoô.

-Also as you can see, Transconv has no problem switching back and forth
-between multiple different schemes, either, if that is what you need.

 ## Currently Supported Languages